ahjavid/neural-nexus-ui/README.md

 The Knowledge Base allows you to add persistent context that can be:
 1. **Injected into conversations** - Check entries to include them in system prompt
 2. **Searched semantically** - Use RAG search to find relevant content
+3. **Analyzed with Neurosymbolic AI** - Automatic entity extraction and knowledge graph

 ### Adding Content